Landgate/slip-developer-documentation/getting-started.md

 # Error Codes
 The specificiation for, and list of, error codes for the GME API are available [here](https://developers.google.com/maps-engine/documentation/errors).
 This documentation is tailored to the GME API, but users of WFS could also encounter these so error messages, albeit in a different format.

+# Rate Limits
+Requests to the GME API and WFS are bound by limits on the number of queries per second that any application can make.
+Read up on and beaware of the [GME rate limits](https://developers.google.com/maps-engine/documentation/limits) documentation.

 # Code Samples
 Landgate has produced a few out-of-the-box code samples that demonstrate how to use each of the API endpoints available in SLIP Future.
 These include: